Demonstrating Real Advantage of Machine-Learning-Enhanced Monte Carlo for Combinatorial Optimization: Results

 \section{Results}

-We present a systematic comparison between Global Annealing (GA) --in which local moves alternate with global moves proposed by a generative model-- and two state-of-the-art algorithms, Population Annealing (PA) and Simulated Annealing (SA).
-As described in Section~\ref{sec:algorithms}, in GA simulations we employed the properly modified Metropolis acceptance criterion for global moves, which accounts for the probability that the generative model produces a given configuration (see Methods for details).
+We present a systematic comparison between Global Annealing (GA)---in which local moves alternate with global moves proposed by a generative model---and two state-of-the-art algorithms, Population Annealing (PA) and Simulated Annealing (SA).
+The minimum energy is found either exactly for smaller system sizes or it is estimated using longer runs for larger system sizes (see the Materials and Methods section for the details).
+As described in the Algorithms section, in GA simulations, we employed the properly modified Metropolis acceptance criterion for global moves, which accounts for the probability that the generative model produces a given configuration (see Materials and Methods for details).
 We observed that neglecting this correction leads to a severe degradation in GA performance.
 This emphasizes the importance of using generative architectures for which the probability of generating a specific configuration can be efficiently computed.